agentrickard/domain/README.txt

   If the user does not have this permission, the book page will only be shown to users who are on http://one.example.com.

-  - 'view domain publishing'
+  - 'publish from default domain'
+  - 'publish from assigned domain'
+  - 'publish to any assigned domain'
-  This permission provides a limited set of options for users to create and edit content on your site.
-Users who have this permission will have their node editing forms processed according to the "Content Editing Form" settings described in section 4.2.2.
+  This group of permission provides a limited set of options for users to create and edit content on your site.
+Users who have this permission will have their node editing forms processed according to the following rules:

+  -- 'publish from default domain'
+  Before being presented the editing form, users will be taken to the root domain.
+If the node is not visible on the root domain, the user may not be able to edit the node.

+  -- 'publish from assigned domain'
+  Before being presented the editing form, users will be taken to the first domain assigned to their user account.
+This function is most useful when you users are only allowed to enter content from a single domain.

+  Note that for users who have more than one assigned domain, this option will take them to the first match and the user will not be allowed to change the domain affiliation.

+  The advantage of this option is the user cannot modify the URL of a content edit form to match the URL of other domains, forcing all of her posts to be made to a single domain.
+Users trying to enter content from another domain will always be transferred to their assigned domain.

+  In effect, a user assigned to 'one.example.com' will only be able to post to that domain, even if she clicks Create Content from two.example.com.

+  -- 'publish to any assigned domain'
+  The node editing form is shown normally, and the user is presented a list of checkboxes.
+These options represent the affiliate domains that the user is allowed to publish content to, according to the domains assigned to their user account.

+  Note that if this option is selected, users will also be shown a list of affiliates to which the node is  assigned.
+This list shows only the affiliates that the user cannot edit.

+  Warning: If this option is selected and the user has no domain publishing options, the user will not be allowed to post or edit!

+  NOTE: Users who are assgined _none_ of these permissions and cannot 'set domain access' will have the default form values passed as hidden fields.
+  This is the default option.
+It will assign all content to the domain from which the form is entered.

+Note also that the user is not given the ability to promote content to 'all affiliates'.
+Users who need this ability should be given the 'set domain access' permission instead.

-  This feature was added in response to http://drupal.org/node/188275.
+§This feature was added in response to http://drupal.org/node/188275.

 ----
 3.2 Normal Usage